exonum/exonum/components/explorer/README.md

 it allows to request transactions from a block together with the execution statuses, iterate over blocks, etc.

+This crate is distinct from the [explorer *service*][explorer-service] crate.
+While this crate provides Rust language APIs for retrieving info from the blockchain, the explorer service translates these APIs into REST and WebSocket endpoints.
+Correspondingly, this crate is primarily useful for Rust-language client apps.
+Another use case is testing; the [testkit] relies on types in this crate and re-exports it as the `explorer` module.

 ## Usage

 Include `exonum-explorer` as a dependency in your `Cargo.toml`: